jgschmitz/Deconstructed_SingleView/README.md

 *Then visualizing this data in mongodb charts for the finale*

 **Step 1**<br>
-Let's get started!
+Alright here we go!
 Our first step is to create eworkshop database and then insert a record into a collection called singleview

 **Step 2**<br>
 Now lets do a find on the read on the document and see what we inserted to the collection